olegsemiashkin/MyFactorySucks/README.md

 If you enjoy building absolutely pointless and weird contraptions — welcome! :)

 ## How to Use
-1. Download the blueprint file.
+1. Copy the blueprint code.
 2. Import it into your **Factorio** game.
 3. Enjoy the mess you've created, and laugh when your factory inevitably breaks down.